Australia is quite obviously a big country. It is the kind of place where you could spend a lifetime living and never run out of things to see and do.

 Australia has over 10,000 beaches, and as much as it pains me to admit it as a New South Welshwoman, Queensland has some of the nicest.

-I met countless people who had backpacked Australia while I was living in the UK.
-Many had taken the traditional trail up the east coast but had stopped short of Port Douglas, at Cairns.
+While living in the UK, I met countless people who had backpacked Australia.
+Many had taken the traditional trail up the east coast but had stopped short of Port Douglas at Cairns.

 Four Mile Beach has to be one of the nicest beaches in the region.
 Not to mention that Port Douglas is an ideal gateway to the Great Barrier Reef.

-To get to Port Douglas, the best and fastest option is to take a short internal flight.
+The best and fastest way to get to Port Douglas is to take a short internal flight.
 Another budget-friendly option is to book one of the cruises from Brisbane that depart daily from the city.

-This town is the perfect place to base yourself in if you wish to visit the Daintree Rainforest.
-Yes, Australia really does have a diverse landscape.
+This town is the perfect base if you wish to visit the Daintree Rainforest.
+Yes, Australia does have diverse landscapes.

 Hi LC, I've never been to any of those places you mentioned but Adelaide sounds nice.
 I'll try going there next time I visit Australia.